RangerMauve/webrun/README.md

 That's exactly how this works.
 It intercepts calls to `https://` imports, downloads the content to the `./.nwl/web-cache` folder, and tells Node to load the file as `esm`.

 Some browser APIs have been added to the global scope so hopefully a lot of modules made for browsers should work here, too.

+In addition to loading content from `https://` URLs, this loader also supports `dat://` URLs.
+This way you can download code right from the peer to peer web!

+PRs for additional protocols are welcome!
+All you need to do is make a script that takes a URL as a parameter and add it to the list of protocols that are handled.